alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 SaveReceipt(order.Id, label);
 ```

 There is nothing wrong with that shape.
 Many application services should look like that.
-The point is that the caller is responsible for preserving the sequence and avoiding extra calls.
+It is often a strength of procedural code: the order is visible, the effect boundaries are visible, and the caller is preserving the sequence on purpose.

 With pure calculations, some of that burden disappears: